Orleton

+History

+In the Domesday Book, the ancient settlement was recorded as Arleton, referring to the alders.

+St George's Church

 The village church is dedicated to St George, and contains a Norman nave, 14th-century stained-glass windows, and a 13th-century west tower.
 The c.1200 door was moved and reset, The early 13th-century chancel has lancet windows.
 The tie-beam roof may be 14th century.
 The vestry is Victorian.
 Fittings include a c.1100 Norman font with nine disciples standing under arches, a 17th-century Jacobean pulpit, two thirteenth-century dug-out chests, a clock dating from about 1700, and a Norman carving of a dragon, later used as a clock weight.

+Notable people

 The 13th-century Bishop of Hereford, Adam Orleton, took his name from this village, may have been born here, and was a constant supporter of Roger Mortimer, the lord of the manor.